Diastereomer: Erythro / threo

 Two older prefixes still commonly used to distinguish diastereomers are threo and erythro.
 In the case of saccharides, when drawn in the Fischer projection the erythro isomer has two identical substituents on the same side and the threo isomer has them on opposite sides.
 When drawn as a zig-zag chain, the erythro isomer has two identical substituents on different sides of the plane (anti).
-The names are derived from the diastereomeric four-carbon aldoses erythrose (a syrup) and threose (melting point 126 °C).
-These prefixes are not recommended for use outside of the realm of saccharides because their definitions can lead to conflicting interpretations.
+The names are derived from the diastereomeric four-carbon aldoses erythrose and threose.
+These prefixes are not recommended for general use because it is often difficult to discern how to apply their definitions to particular compounds.
+However, the prefixes can usefully describe the relative configuration of a compound that has the following properties: it has at least four C atoms, exactly two of those C atoms are stereocenters, the stereocenters are adjacent, and the two substituents on each stereocenter can clearly be labeled as "larger" (usually a heteroatom such as N, O, or S) and "smaller" (usually H).

+Threitol and erythritol are both four-carbon sugar alcohols.
+Erythritol is achiral (has at least one conformation with a plane or center of symmetry), whereas threitol is chiral.
+A useful English-language mnemonic device is that "threitol" and "chiral" both begin with consonants, whereas "erythritol" and "achiral" both begin with vowels.

-Another threo compound is threonine, one of the essential amino acids.
-The erythro diastereomer is called allothreonine.
+Another threo compound is threonine, one of the amino acids coded by DNA.
+Its erythro diastereomer, allothreonine, is not coded by DNA and is very rare in nature.

+In alkene addition reactions, syn addition to a trans alkene, or anti addition to a cis alkene, gives a threo product, whereas syn addition to a cis alkene, or anti addition to a trans alkene, gives an erythro product.